zolotarevandrew/my-learning-tracker/log.md

 The implementation of time series collections uses internal collections that reduce disk usage and improve query efficiency.
 Time series collections automatically order and index data by time.

 https://github.com/zolotarevandrew/databases/blob/main/mongodb/timeSeries.js

+**Pluses**
+- I can use timeseries collection for some metrics, if i can't use grafana or influxdb or something;

 [Log Index]
 ----------------------------------------------------------